DanLeEpicMan/website/content/writing/certain-level.md

 # What's the point of all this?

-So why did I write this blog anyways?
+So why did I write this blog?
 Because I've had this exact conversation with so many people around me.
 It's gotten to a point where I feel like articulating the frustrations has some value.

 Beyond school, I've seen this behavior in [many](https://en.wikipedia.org/wiki/Theranos) [different](https://www.404media.co/how-teas-founder-convinced-millions-of-women-to-spill-their-secrets-then-exposed-them-to-the-world/) places.
 Much of this discussion translates well into the "tech bro" phenomenon.